fontsource/fontsource/api/worker/README.md

 # Fontsource API Worker

-This is the current Fontsource API and CDN worker.
+This is the current Fontsource API built on Cloudflare Workers.
 It serves font metadata and artifacts, builds missing packages, and collects download stats.

-## How it fits together
+## Bindings

 | Cloudflare service | What it does here |
 | --- | --- |